 - 1. building vocabulary through thematic study and practice - 2. developing elementary conversational skills - 3. demonstrating basic understanding of various grammatical constructions - 4. obtaining a brief overview of the German-speaking countries and Europe along with their customs and traditions With the combined conversational, grammatical and cultural study of German, the students embark on a new educational experience that helps to foster an interest in the German language and the people who speak it throughout the world.
-GERMAN 2 - FULL YEAR, 1 CREDIT, GRADES 9, 10, 11, 12 This is an intermediate level course intended for those students who have successfully completed German 1.
-This instruction and content are directed partially in German.
-The verbal command of the language is emphasized through the study of idioms and the sue of oral discussion.
-Reading, writing, speaking and listening skills are integral parts of this course.
+German 1 is also the basis for preparation into the subsequent levels of German 2, 3, 4 and Advanced Placement German.
+GERMAN 2 - FULL YEAR, 1 CREDIT, GRADES 9, 10, 11, 12 This course is intended for those students who have successfully completed German 1.
+This instruction and the content of the course will be taught in both English and German.
+The emphasis is placed on several areas: - 1. building vocabulary through thematic study and practice - 2. developing elementary conversational skills. - 3. demonstrating basic understanding of various grammatical constructions - 4. obtaining a brief overview of the German-Speaking countries and Europe along with their customs and traditions.
+With the combined conversational, grammatical and cultural study of German, The students embark on a new educational experience that helps to foster an interest in the German language and the people who speak it throughout the world.
+German 2 is also the basis for preparation into the subsequent levels of German 3, 4, and Advanced Placement German.
 GERMAN 3 - FULL YEAR, 1 CREDIT, GRADES 10, 11, 12.